 How Bone Conduction Headphone Works?

 Traditional headphones usually send sound through your eardrums over the air.
 However, Bone conduction headphones send sound through the bones of your skull.
-Instead of speakers, Bone Conduction Headphones have transducers that send vibrations through your cheekbones to your cochleas, so your eardrums are free to take in your surroundings.
+Instead of speakers, Bone Conduction Headphones have transducers that send vibrations through your cheekbones to your cochlea, so your eardrums are free to take in your surroundings.

 Normal sound waves are actually tiny vibrations in the air.
 The vibrations travel through the air to our eardrums.
 The eardrums in turn vibrate, decoding these sound waves into a different type of vibrations that are received by the Cochlea, also known as the inner ear.
 The Cochlea is connected to our auditory nerve, which transmits the sounds to our brain.